Comments to Ethical Skeptic (part 4) - sars2.net

 ggsave("1.png",width=5.1,height=3,dpi=300*4)

 I'm fairly sure that ES manually falsified the data.
 He has not documented his methodology precisely enough that other people could reproduce his work exactly, which also makes it difficult for other people to bust him falsifying the data.
-But the 13% drop between 2018 and 2019 seems completely unrealistic, and it's inconsistent with the real data, but it is consistent with Ethical Skeptic's history of falsifying data.
-I have previously busted him outright falsifying data in his SV40 cancer wave plot, plot for cancer deaths in ages 0-54, plot for MCD to UCD cancer ratio, and plot for excess deaths in ages 0-4.
+But the 13% drop between 2018 and 2019 is completely unrealistic, and it's inconsistent with the real data but consistent with his history of falsifying data.

-Some points in his plot have irregular horizontal spacing, which might be if he somehow manually moved the points around in a GUI, so that he ended up not only moving the points vertically but also horizontally:
+Some pairs of points in his plot have irregular horizontal spacing, which might be if he somehow manually moved the points around in a GUI, so that he accidentally ended up moving the points horizontally and not only vertically:

-The next plot shows that I found anomalous features next to two pairs of months that had irregular horizontal spacing.
-It's also weird how there's several segments of months in 2019 and 2020 that look almost like straight lines, but there are sudden discontinuities in slope before or after the lines, which is anomalous for a moving average.
-In the real data there are only two clear discontinuities in the slope, which are between March and April of 2020 because the incidence dropped dramatically in April, and between September and October of 2020 because April 2020 fell out of the window of the moving average:
+From the arrows in the next plot, you can see that I found anomalous features next to two pairs of months that had irregular horizontal spacing.
+It's also weird how there's several segments of months in 2019 and 2020 that look almost like straight lines, but there are sudden discontinuities in slope before or after the line-like segments, which is anomalous for a plot that is supposed to show a moving average.
+In my purple line which shows a 6-month moving average of the real data, there are only two clear discontinuities in the slope, which are between March and April of 2020 because the incidence dropped dramatically in April, and between September and October of 2020 because April 2020 fell out of the window of the moving average, but in general my purple line looks much more smooth than Ethical Skeptic's blue line:

 ma=\(x,b=1,f=b){x[]=rowMeans(embed(c(rep(NA,b),x,rep(NA,f)),f+b+1),na.rm=T);x}